-Kettering General Hospital limits visits and reintroduces face masks
+Covid: Northamptonshire hospitals limit visits and reintroduces facemasks

 - Published

-Hospital visitors are being asked to wear facemasks and limit their time on wards to help prevent the spread of Covid, an NHS trust said.
+Hospital visitors are being asked to wear facemasks and limit their time on wards to help prevent the spread of Covid, two NHS trusts said.

-Kettering General Hospital NHS Trust, in Northamptonshire, said it had made facemasks mandatory for all visitors to wards and clinical areas.
+Kettering and Northampton general hospitals, in Northamptonshire, have made facemasks mandatory for all visitors to wards and clinical areas.

 Visiting inpatients has been restricted to one visitor for one hour a day.

-The changes follow an increase in Covid cases in hospital and in the community, the trust added.
+The changes follow an increase in Covid cases in hospital and in the community, both trusts added.

 The guidance follows a rise in coronavirus infections across the UK.